buildingSMART/IFC4.3.x-development/docs/properties/c/ConditionDisposalLevel.md

 ConditionDisposalLevel
 ======================

-Condition that will trigger a disposal process
+Condition that will trigger a disposal process.